Yoga Alliance Registered Prenatal Yoga School (RPYS)

 Certification: Registered Prenatal Yoga Teacher LOCATION: Glenview, Qld, Australia

-The 85 hours consists of 3 individual trainings.
-Complete all 3 to fulfill the 85 hr Yoga Alliance training requirement to become a Registered Prenatal Yoga Teacher (RPYT).
+This training fulfills the 85 hr Yoga Alliance training requirement to become a Registered Prenatal Yoga Teacher (RPYT).

 $500 non refundable deposit required to secure your spot